AnetteEltner/FlowVeloTool/python3_version/readme.txt

       •	Go to Project Interpreter
           o	Go to +
           o	Install libraries mentioned in requirements
+-	Download source code of FlowVeloTool from GitHub
--	Unpack FlowVeloTool.zip and put all scripts including the tutorial folder into set location folder
+-	Unpack FlowVeloTool.zip and put all scripts including the tutorial folder into chosen location folder
 -	Open GUI_FeatureDetectionTracking.py

 -	There might be an issue with the screen resolution, hindering the visibility of the entire window.
 If this is the case, please lower the screen resolution.